anonymous1474/udr-tree/README.md

 after cloning : do ```go get -d``` to get all dependancies

 in setup.go change accordingly to setup cloud vms (lines 65-67) as mentioned in comments.
 Default is for local system run.
+Comment out (lines 72-74) to stop local run.